💻 Conducting a technical assessment

 Remember that your goal should be to assess somebody’s potential rather than ask them to showcase how well they can perform in a made-up test scenario; you’re conducting a technical assessment, not planning a technical ambush.

-A take-home project is a piece of work that you assign to a candidate to complete in their own time.
+A take-home project is a piece of work that you assign to a developer to complete in their own time.

 As with all of the other types of assessments, it’s important to be explicit about what it is that you’re assessing, what the deliverables are and how long you expect somebody to set aside for the project.